Lie groups and Lie algebras: Tensor fields

 Thus in local coordinates a vector field looks like

 $v_i=v_i(\bold x)$, and if $x_i\mapsto x_i'$ is a change of local coordinates then the expression for $\bold v$ in the new coordinates is

 where

 i.e., the clutching function is the {\bf Jacobi matrix} of the change of variable.
-Thus, every vector field $\bold v$ on $X$ defines a derivation of the algebra $O(U)$ for every open set $U\subset X$ compatible with restriction maps $O(U)\to O(V)$ for $V\subset U$; in particular, a derivation $O_x\to O_x$ for all $x\in X$.
+Thus, every vector field $\bold v$ on $X$ defines a derivation of the algebra $O(U)$ for every open set $U\subset X$ compatible with restriction maps $O(U)\to O(V)$ for $V\subset U$;\footnote{In other words, using a fancier language, $\bold v$ defines a derivation of the {\bf sheaf} of regular functions on $X$.} in particular, a derivation $O_x\to O_x$ for all $x\in X$.
 Conversely, it is easy to see that such a collection of derivations gives rise to a vector field, so this is really the same thing.

 A manifold $X$ is called {\bf parallelizable} if its tangent bundle is trivial.
 By Exercise \ref{basi}, this is equivalent to having a collection of vector fields $\bold v_1,...,\bold v_n$ which form a basis in every tangent space (such a collection is called a {\bf frame}).
 For example, the circle $S^1$ and hence the torus $S^1\times S^1$ are parallelizable.
 On the other hand, the sphere $S^2$ is not parallelizable, since it does not even have a single nowhere vanishing vector field (the {\bf Hairy Ball theorem}, or {\bf Hedgehog theorem}).
 The same is true for any even-dimensional sphere $S^{2m}$, $m\ge 1$.